-As you can see from the illustration above, when we start with a 9 pixel array and scale it down to 4, the difference of 5 is unneeded and therefore discarded.
+As you can see from the illustration below, when we start with a 9 pixel array and scale it down to 4, the difference of 5 is unneeded and therefore discarded.
 If we were to scale the 4 pixel array up back to its original size of 9, the information contained in a new pixel is “borrowed” from the pixels on either side of it to try to replicate its original appearance.
 The result of these fake pixels is a lower quality image.

 Tip #5Keep it legal.
 Gila Monster Printing, LLC's policy is to NOT reproduce any copyrighted or other proprietary materials without certification from the customer that he/she has the lawful right and authority to make such reproductions.
 By accepting these terms and conditions, you warrant and certify to Gila Monster Printing, LLC that you either OWN all copyright, trademark, and other proprietary rights in and to the materials you are uploading or that you have the requisite AUTHORITY from the owner to upload and reproduce these materials.
 Further, you agree to indemnify, defend, and hold harmless Gila Monster Printing, LLC from any copyright infringement claims arising out of the use and/or reproduction of the materials you upload.
 Gila Monster Printing, LLC reserves the right to refuse to reproduce any materials.

 Color: For the most accurate color printing, Gila Monster Printing recommends uploading files in CMYK.